 Wolf Camp & School of Natural Science has offered classes and workshops for nearly 25 years.
-Purchase a series of online classes to watch on your own time over the winter, or join us for in-person workshops in the spring.
+Purchase a series of online classes to watch on your own time over the winter, or join us for in-person workshops this summer.

-Saturday, May 15, 2021: Wildlife Safety, Tracking & Bird Voices including field guide instruction and live tracking in our special wildlife restoration site.
+Mon, July 12, 2021: Wildlife Safety, Tracking & Bird Voices including field guide instruction and live tracking in our special wildlife restoration site.
+(4 spots remain as of 4/28)

-On-Line Participation: Use one of the payment methods below to register starting March 14th, and we will email you preparatory information within two business days.
-We will use Google Meet to broadcast the workshops: it’s as easy as zoom and great for recording and sharing later.
+On-Line Participation: We will use Google Meet to broadcast the workshops: it’s as easy as zoom and great for recording and sharing later.
 Your participation will be completely interactive and prioritized as much as those attending in-person.
-Virtual workshop hours are 9:30-12:30 with more time provided for questions and personal demonstrations, so feel free to have lunch with us afterwards!
-Virtual workshop registration rates are: $65 for you (and others in your household sharing the same connection) to attend one workshop this spring, $60 for your second, third or fourth workshop, and $50 for a fifth or sixth workshop.
+Virtual workshop registration rates are: $65 for you (and others in your household sharing the same connection) to attend one workshop, $60 for your second, third or fourth workshop, and $50 to add the Friday workshop.
 It’s fine to register for one now, and add more later at those rates, or use the paypal drop-down menu below to register for multiple workshops simultaneously.
-If you choose the $345 all-virtual-workshops option, or one in-person workshop and five virtual workshops, feel free to use multiple computers in one house.
-Otherwise, we ask that online participants limit connections to one computer per household registration.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.